1 The Origin of Film and the Beginnings of a Film Grammar

 As always in the search for “firsts” and “origins,” the answer is messy.
 In the case of film, all the more so, in that devices creating the illusion of motion from static images were in fact already long-familiar by the 1890s.
 Perhaps the most ubiquitous such device throughout much of the second half of the 19th century was the zoetrope, so popular it was patented and marketed as a toy by Milton Bradley in 1866.
 The zoetrope used sequential drawings capturing movements to create an illusion of seamless animation when the wheel was spun and the viewer focused through the slits in the wheel.

 Is this, then, the origin for film?
-After all, the images are produced much as film is: sequential strips of still images, each breaking down a movement into small gradations, such that the illusion of movement occurs when the strip is set in motion at a sufficient speed.
+After all, the technology works much like later celluloid film: sequential strips of still images, each breaking down a movement into small gradations, set in motion at a sufficient speed to create an illusion of the still images moving.
 Or what about the Émile Reynaud’s innovations with the praxinoscope (a successor to the zoetrope), which allowed him to take much longer strips and even project them onto a screen?

 Reynaud’s Théâtre Optique (1892)

 Like many definitions, however, this distinction introduces new fuzziness even as it is aims for precision.
-After all, beginning with the earliest film projectors, the drawn images used to make up an “animation” were photographed, one by one, and projected using the same medium (celluloid film strips) with the same projectors deployed for exhibiting “film.”
+After all, for many decades into the 20th century, the drawn images used to create a finished “animation” were photographed, one by one, and projected using the same medium (celluloid film strips) with the same projectors deployed for exhibiting “film.”
 Here for example is an early animated film by the French artist Émile Cohl entitled Fantasmagorie (1908):

 As you can see, the film opens with the artist’s hand drawing, and the drawing then “comes to life.”
 This was a common device in the earliest animations (see, for example, J. Stuart Blackton’s Humorous Phases of Funny Faces [1906]), and a blend of photographic film and hand-drawn animation would be featured in many early animated films—including the pre-Mickey Mouse “Alice Comedies” by Walt Disney.